New book (November 2022)

 Brubaker’s work on the pan-European and trans-Atlantic populist moment includes “Why Populism?”
 (2017), “Between Nationalism and Civilizationism” (2017), “Populism and Nationalism” (2020), and “Paradoxes of Populism during the Pandemic” (2020).

-Brubaker’s new book Hyperconnectivity and Its Discontents was published by Polity in November 2022.
+Brubaker’s most recent book, Hyperconnectivity and Its Discontents, was published by Polity in November 2022.
 Treating digital hyperconnectivity as a “total social fact,” the book addresses transformations of the self, social interaction, culture, economics, and politics.

 Brubaker has taught at UCLA since 1991.
 Before coming to UCLA, he was a Junior Fellow in the Society of Fellows of Harvard University (1988-1991).
 He has been awarded a MacArthur Fellowship (1994-99), a Presidential Young Investigator Award from the National Science Foundation (1994-99), and Fellowships from the Center for Advanced Study in the Behavioral Sciences (1995-96), the John Simon Guggenheim Memorial Foundation (1999-2000), and the Wissenschaftskolleg of Berlin (2016-2017).
 He was elected to the American Academy of Arts and Sciences in 2009.